WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 Be-lavie Tip: Distances are long.
 Namibia’s population is only 2.2. million!
 We went a whole seven hour journey from Windhoek to Sossusvlei and only saw a couple of cars!
 It seems deserted.
 Add extra time.
 If Google maps says five hours add an extra half total time, so make that seven and a half hours.

 #No.6.
-Keep To The Speed Limit When Driving In Namibia
+Stick To The Speed Limit

 It is very tempting to speed on the roads in Namibia, after all they’re deserted and the road may seem like it’s yours, especially when you have not passed anyone for hours.